If you’ve been on the internet in the last five years, chances are you’ve heard Rick Astley’s dulcet tones; and it probably wasn’t by choice.

 Moving away from the music talk, he says “honesty, for my life for the most part, I was a stay-at-home dad.”
 Now that his daughter is 20 and studying in Denmark, he and his wife are considering moving from London and finding a new place to live.

 “Basically, I’ve devoted myself to a family life,” the 46-year-old reflects, “with a new chapter in life.
-We’re thinking of going to live in the Mediterranean, which I know sounds ridiculous, as it makes me seem fully retired.”
+We’re thinking of going to live in the Mediterranean, which I know sounds ridiculous, as it makes me seem fully retired.”“When I play ‘Never Gonna Give You Up’ live, it brings back some good memories, so I can’t knock it.”

 He’s not retired just yet though.
 Astley will be making his way down to Australia, performing along the east coast, from Tweed Heads to Melbourne.